Master's Degree Programme

 Total ECTS within Economics and Business Administration

 The fourth semester is devoted to the final thesis.
 You may choose the topic of the thesis freely and so get a chance to concentrate on and specialise in a specific field of interest.
-We encourage students to work on topics that are related to international economic consulting and/or are performed in cooperation with a consulting company or a governmental or international institution.
 The thesis may be written in collaboration with another student or it may be the result of your individual effort.
-When the thesis has been submitted, it is defended before the academic advisor as well as an external examiner.

 At Aarhus BSS, we conduct research at the highest academic level.

-All researchers employed are engaged in research projects spanning a wide range of different subjects and focusing on knowledge and skills considered essential for professional business activities in the global market place.
-All faculty have both research and teaching responsibilities which means that our teaching is continually based on the latest research results.
+All researchers employed are engaged in research projects covering a wide range of different subjects and focusing on knowledge and skills considered essential for professional business activities in the global marketplace.
+All faculty have both research and teaching responsibilities, which means that our teaching is continually based on the latest research results.

 Aarhus BSS is very internationally oriented.
-The broad scope of our research activities and educational programmes enable us to attract researchers, teachers, and students from all over the world, and this creates an international environment for research and learning in which academic views are exchanged, experience gathered and friendships formed.
+The broad scope of our research activities and educational programmes enable us to attract researchers, teachers, and students from all over the world, and this creates an international environment for research and learning in which academic views are exchanged, experiences are gathered and friendships are formed.